-GDP growth deviates from the trajectory of the central scenario from 2022 to 2026.
-In 2027 GDP converges to the growth rate of the central scenario.
+GDP growth deviates from the trajectory of the central scenario in the first years then GDP converges to the growth rate of the central scenario.
 The stress scenario is "generic" in that its triggering set of events is not specified.
 Yet, the stress scenario illustrates the materialization of threats to stability present in the current global economic environment and models a severe crisis.

-The adverse scenario takes effect from 2023 onwards and assumes that the world economy enters a severe recession from the beginning of the year.
+The adverse scenario takes effect from 2025 onwards and assumes that the world economy enters a severe recession from the beginning of the year.